Nasogastric (NG) fluids for short term rehydration or maintenance fluids in children beyond the newborn period

 Key points

-- Serial weights are the best measure of acute changes in fluid status
+- Serial weights are the best measure of acute changes in fluid status.
+Clinical signs can help estimate the severity of dehydration but are often imprecise

 - Rehydration treats dehydration, not the underlying cause.
 Careful and regular clinical review is required